abelcondear/miscellaneous/analysis/microservice/microservice.md

 ## Additional usage

-A microservice generally provides a source of data.
+A microservice generally provides a data source.
 Anyway, you could use it for other purposes like:

-- A middle layer which decides to call another specific microservice among other ones.
-This could be useful if you don't want to put all together into single microservice.
+- A layer which decides to call another specific microservice among other ones.
+This could be useful if you don't want to put all together into a single microservice.

-- Calling an application which was developed into a different technology such as C++, Ruby, Java, Go, so on.
+- Calling an application which was built up into a different technology such as C++, Ruby, Java, Go, so on.
 Then, your microservice gets either the output or result from the application execution.

-- Being used like a key to open or close a gate to another software program like:
+- Being used like a key to open/close a gate to another program like:
   - software architecture
   - software system
   - security system
+  - scheduled process
+  - automatic process
   - etc.